5 stars

 2. LMIA Approval and Job Offer

-Once the employer has received a positive LMIA, the employer must send you a copy of the LMIA approval letter as well as a detailed job offer.
+Once the employer has received a positive LMIA, the employer must send you a copy of the LMIA approval letter as well as a detailed job offer letter.

 3. Apply for Worker Permit

-In addition to the LMIA approval letter and job offer, you must apply for a work permit from Immigration, Refugees and Citizenship Canada (IRCC).
+In addition to the LMIA approval letter and job offer, you must apply for a Canadian work visa and a work permit from Immigration, Refugees and Citizenship Canada (IRCC).
 You may also need to apply for a Temporary Resident Visa (TRV), depending on where you are applying from or your citizenship.

 4. Receiving Your Work Permit

-If your application for a work permit is approved, it will be issued to you at a point of entry in Canada.
+If your application for a work permit is approved, it will be issued to you by the Canada Border Services Agency (CBSA) at a point of entry in Canada.

 Open Work Permits

-An open work permit differs from a restricted work permit in a few major ways.
+An open work permit differs from employer-specific work permits and restricted work permits in a few major ways.
 An open work permit does not require a specific job or employer, and also does not require LMIA approval.
 Holders of an open permit may work for any Canadian employer doing most types of jobs.
 Open work permits do not require a job offer.
 However, open work permits in Canada are restricted to those who meet the following eligibility requirements:

 1. Spouses or common-law partners of temporary foreign workers in a level 0, A or B occupation, according to the National Occupation Classification (NOC)